rapidsai/deployment/source/platforms/databricks.md

 ## Spark-RAPIDS Cluster

-You can also use the RAPIDS Accelerator for Apache Spark 3.x on Databricks.
-See the [Spark RAPIDS documentation](https://nvidia.github.io/spark-rapids/docs/get-started/getting-started-databricks.html) for more information.
+If you are interested in using the RAPIDS Accelerator for Apache Spark 3.x in Databricks, refer to [Spark RAPIDS documentation](https://nvidia.github.io/spark-rapids/docs/get-started/getting-started-databricks.html) for more information.